Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 April 2025 04.24.51 UTC
+- WIB: Rabu, 23 April 2025 05.28.28 UTC
-- WITA: Rabu, 23 April 2025 05.24.51 UTC
+- WITA: Rabu, 23 April 2025 06.28.28 UTC
-- WIT: Rabu, 23 April 2025 06.24.51 UTC
+- WIT: Rabu, 23 April 2025 07.28.28 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: inspirational
+Kategori: nature